Tracklocross Race Machines of Awesomeness

 A tracklocross bike can start life as any number of other types, but in all cases except a track bike, the conversion is mostly a lot of subtraction.
-The best candidates, other than a purpose-built frame by Squid or Surly, are 1970s road bike frames because they are rich in the following attributes:What else are you gonna do with a 1974 Schwinn Super Le Tour?
+The best candidates, other than a purpose-built frame by Squid or Surly or Destroy, are 1970s road bike frames because they are rich in the following attributes:What else are you gonna do with a 1974 Schwinn Super Le Tour?
 You could build it up as a period-correct road bike I suppose, but other than look really cool, it won't do anything as well as a modern road bike.
 But as a tracklocross rig it's just as competitive as anything on the "circuit" (ha), and you'll get all the hipster cred.

 - horizontal droputs - essential for chain tension

 - ~120mm rear dropout spacing - so track/singlespeed hubs will fit (126mm will work with steel frames, as they can be bent slightly.)
+No you don't have to use a track hub (Squids use 135mm spacing), but they are plentiful and used track wheels are often cheap.

 - tire clearance - most 1970s road frames have plenty of room for 32-40mm gravel/cyclocross tires.